Ratchet Straps

 These straps are normally the most commonly thought of straps when people think of Ratchet Straps and are used for a wide variety of securement applications for vehicles, ATVs, and Motorcycles to name a few of the more popular types of ratchet strap applications.

 Ratchet Straps with Chain and Hook – Ratchet Snaps with Chain and Hook are used for some of the heavier duty applications such as flatbed trailers for the most part.
-These straps are heavy duty and may not be useful for all applications or those who are not professional shippers who may transport cargo often.
+These straps are heavy-duty and may not be useful for all applications or for those who are not professional shippers who may transport cargo often.
 One of the added benefits to purchasing these straps is the durability over time which helps make these straps a great investment for those who secure cargo often.

 What is a Breaking Strength?